 SOMAVERT is a prescription medicine used to treat people who have too much growth hormone (acromegaly).
-SOMAVERT is used to treat people with symptoms of acromegaly who are not able to be treated or have not already been helped by:
+SOMAVERT is used to treat people who are not able to be treated or have not already been helped by surgery or radiation.

 It is not known if SOMAVERT is safe and effective in children.

-What should I tell my healthcare provider before I take SOMAVERT?
+What should I tell my healthcare provider before I us e SOMAVERT?

-Before you take SOMAVERT, tell your healthcare provider if you:
+Before you us e SOMAVERT, tell your healthcare provider if you: